 30g (1 ounce) of fresh yeast = 15g (1/2 ounce) active dry yeast= 7g (1/4) instant yeast

-Cottage cheese comes into three varieties, based on the amount of milk fat: regular cottage cheese, low fat or reduced fat cottage cheese and nonfat or dry curd cottage cheese.
-In this recipe for strawberry dumplings, I am using cottage cheese as a topping on the dumplings, but you can add a bit of cottage cheese also in the filling.
+Cottage cheese comes into three varieties of North America (as far as I know), based on the amount of milk fat in it: regular cottage cheese, low fat cottage cheese and nonfat dry curd cottage cheese.
+In this recipe for strawberry dumplings, I am using dry curd cottage cheese (or dry pressed cottage cheese) and that, as a topping on the dumplings.
+But you can add a bit of cottage cheese also in the filling, if you wish.

 By adding desired amount of sugar or sweetener in cottage cheese, you will create tasty topping or filling for these strawberry dumplings.
-I use dry curd cottage cheese, because you can sprinkle it like a sugar on the dumplings.
+I love dry pressed cottage cheese, because you can sprinkle it like a sugar on the top of the dumplings.

 Oh, sweet delight of summery fruits, like strawberries.
+Fresh strawberries are best.
 At these times, we get strawberries all year long, but they don’t taste the same.
-When local strawberry farm next to my house open in late June with offer “pick up your own strawberries, I always run with my kids and we are having so much fun to stuff our faces with strawberries.
+When local strawberry farm next to my house open in late June with offer “pick up your own strawberries” We always run, with my kids to pick up some fresh strawberries.

 In this recipe for strawberry dumplings, you can use also frozen strawberries.
-Don’t forget to thaw them before using them, so your dough wouldn’t be too saggy.
+Don’t forget to thaw them and strain excessive liquid, before using them.
+Otherwise, your dough wouldn’t be too saggy.
 By adding few spoons of sugar to the filling, will make your dumpling even more delicious.

-Clean and cut you strawberries in quarters, its is easier then to close the dumpling, when cut in smaller pieces.
-If your strawberries are huge, which some of them can be really giant, cut them in smaller pieces.
+Clean and cut you strawberries in quarters, its is easier to handle the strawberries, while shaping the dumpling.
+If your strawberries are huge, which some of them can be really giant, cut them in even smaller pieces than quarters.

 Without any special equipment, you can steam your strawberry dumplings.
-I have named 4 main tools for steaming.
-I am sure one of those must be in the forgotten corner of your kitchen.
-I have actually all 4 of them, but because I am using big quantity of dumplings (my family is big lover of strawberry dumplings), so cheesecloth allows me to use my biggest pot to steam 10 dumplings at the same time.
+I have named 4 main tools for steaming, and I am sure one of those must be in the forgotten corner of your kitchen.
+By surprise, I actually have all 4 of these.
+But I find, that cheesecloth method is my so far favourite.
+And the reason is, because it can carry 10 dumplings at a time.

 - 1 tsp sugar